haotian-liu/LLaVA/docs/LoRA.md

 # LLaVA (LoRA, Preview)

 NOTE: This is a technical preview, and is not yet ready for production use.
+We are still running hyperparameter search for the LoRA model, and will release the final model soon.
+If you'd like to contribute to this, please contact us.

 You need latest code base for LoRA support (instructions [here](https://github.com/haotian-liu/LLaVA#upgrade-to-latest-code-base))

 ## Demo (Web UI)